Before the Bell: Five things every Canadian investor needs to know

 Equity Markets

-U.S. and Canadian stock markets look set for a higher open Friday ahead of the all-important U.S. jobs data, which will be closely watched due to the U.S. Federal Reserve meeting next week, and data from Canada on housing starts.
+U.S. and Canadian stock markets are set for a higher open Friday ahead of solid all-important U.S. jobs data, which will be closely watched due to the U.S. Federal Reserve meeting next week, and data from Canada on housing starts.
 Markets are also positive following some good news from Britain.

 The U.S. Federal Reserve is expected next week to announce a rise in interest rates and offer guidance on the pace of further increases.
 Strong payrolls would support the case for aggressive rate rises.

+America's economy is expanding at a healthy pace, and in many cases employers are scrambling to hire enough qualified workers.
+Over the past six months, growth has exceeded an annual rate of 3 per cent, the first time that's happened since 2014.
+Consumer confidence has reached its highest level since 2000.

+Healthy hiring and a low unemployment rate have yet to push up wages, which rose 2.5 per cent in November compared with a year earlier.
+The last time unemployment was this low, wages were rising at a 4 per cent rate.

-According to a Reuters survey of economists, the Labor Department's closely watched employment report is likely to show that nonfarm payrolls rose by 200,000 jobs last month after surging 261,000 in October.
+According to a Reuters survey of economists, they were expecting nonfarm payrolls to rise by 200,000 jobs last month after surging 261,000 in October.

 The report probably will have little impact on expectations that the Federal Reserve will raise interest rates at its Dec.
 12-13 policy meeting, but it could help shape the debate on monetary policy next year.